yoannisj/css-mqgroup/README.md

 fs.writeFileSync("to.css.map", result.map);
 ```

 NOTES
 -----

-With CSS MQPacker, the processed CSS is always valid CSS, but you and your
+With CSS mqgroup, the processed CSS is always valid CSS, but you and your
 website user will get unexpected results.
-This section explains how CSS MQPacker
+This section explains how CSS mqgroup
 works and what you should keep in mind.

 ### CSS Cascading Order

-CSS MQPacker changes rulesets’ order.
+CSS mqgroup changes rulesets’ order.
 This means the processed CSS will have an
 unexpected cascading order.
 For example:

 ```css